Stefan-Tian/docker-react/explain.md

   - Run
 - In the build phase, we first use node:alpine as before, and copy package.json to the container, then install dependancies, and finally run `npm run build`
 - In the run phase, we need to use nginx then copy over the result of `npm run build` which is some static files, and finally, we start nginx

+### Setting up Travis(travis.yml)

+- Tell Travis we need a copy of docker running
+- Build our image using Dockerfile.dev
+- Tell Travis how to run our test suite
+- Tell how to deploy our code to AWS